Tuesday, 10 February 2026

 Is it possible to identify the aureus given to the French king?

 Presumably the royal collection is now in the Bibliotheque National in Paris and, assuming it wasn’t previously exchange or sold, it should be found there.
-Andrew Burnett lists 24 aurei of Allectus in his 1984 BNJ paper.
+Andrew Burnett lists a total of 24 known aurei of Allectus in his 1984 BNJ paper.
 Of those there are four that are identified as being in the Paris collection but only two, coins 3 and 19 have recorded provenance s that could potentially fit.
 Both have the reverse of SPES AVG and are the only recorded Allectus aurei with this reverse.

 This is where we now have a problem as both of these coins were stolen in the 1831 robbery and are now lost.